Code-Institute-Submissions/cumbrian-kayaking/README3.md

    **Goals of the User**

- Immediate information about the holidays  available using
+ Immediate site information about the holidays   is available to the user with:

- Links in the navbar to the Contact form and to the Features section  About Us is a dropdown to Reviews Section and Team information
+ 1. **Links** in the navbar to the Contact form and to the Features section  About Us is a dropdown to Reviews Section and Team information

  2. **Hero  image**  sets the user expectation on arrival

  3. Company **phone number** is displayed also  in  case the user wants to call
  4.   **Features Section** gives a summary of what is on offer in terms of  other activities,food and accommodation and kayaking lessons   -- text is minimal and clear headings - users can scan it all in a few minutes
  5. **Trips Section**   images with clear text so that the user can  quickly understand  the types of trips available
  6. , **Team Section**   - summarizes the credentials and experience of the team  with photos and provides button links to  individual social media
  7.  **Social Proof Section**-  supplies strong testimonials from a variety of users -- provides reassurance of company credibility and proof that other customers have enjoyed their experience .
 Links to authorized 3rd party organization reviews.
  8.  **Contact Form**  allows user to contact the company and ask specific questions -- minimal requirements  just name and email .
 Here and for the button in the hero section the user is assured that the company will not misuse their information
  9.  **Links** in footer section supply more social proof -   Footer also has another button to request the brochure for more detailed information  and company email address and phone

    The user that wants **extra** information is given  2 options